 Foods to eat in moderation

-Depending on your level of carb restriction, you may need to limit or avoid the following foods:
+Depending on your level of carbs, you may need to limit or avoid the following foods:

 - Starchy veggies: potatoes, sweet potatoes, winter squash, plantains